Al-Bas/pix2nvs/README.md

 ```bash
 ./pix2nvs -m 3 -a 0.05 -b 0 # to run using default parameters
 ```
-This will generate All outputs will be located in the folder "Events".
+All outputs will be located in the folder "Events".
+The output from pix2nvs using these parameters is visualized in the following figure:

- - Add visualizing events
-- Change frame extraction to libav

 # Contact

-For any any questions or bug reports, please contact Yin Bi at <yin.bi.16@ucl.ac.uk> or ALhabib Abbas at <alhabib.abbas.13@ucl.ac.uk>.
+For any questions or bug reports, please contact Yin Bi at <yin.bi.16@ucl.ac.uk> or Alhabib Abbas at <alhabib.abbas.13@ucl.ac.uk>.